The Best Colosseum Tour in Rome? Our Walks of Italy Experience

 The Short Version

-Taking a guided tour of the Colosseum with a knowledgeable guide is well worth the extra money you’ll pay for it versus skip-the-line tickets and exploring on your own (61 Euros vs. 22 Euros).
+For us, taking a guided tour of the Colosseum with a knowledgeable guide is well worth the extra money you’ll pay for it versus skip-the-line tickets and exploring on your own (~€79 vs. ~€20).

 You’ll get added context around the history behind the spectacular sights you’re seeing, along with anecdotes and myth-busting facts that will change the way you think about Ancient Rome.
-You’ll walk away from the experience with a much richer understanding of the two sights, and will learn more than a few things along the way.

 • Duration: 3 hours

-• Includes: Skip-the-Line Entrance to the Colosseum and Roman Forum with an Expert Guide
+• Includes: Skip-the-line entrance to the Colosseum and Roman Forum with an expert guide

 • Highlights: The Colosseum, duh, including the best views of the interior and exterior, and the Roman Forum

-One thing I do want to note: your guide is going to have a huge impact on your experience.
-For example, our first guide – Dario – was amazing.
+For example, our first guide (Dario) was amazing.
 He had a solid handle on Rome’s history, and wove together a three hour long story over the course of our tour.

-We also did the Colosseum at Night Tour with Walks of Italy, and our guide just wasn’t as good at storytelling or answering questions from the group.
-My point is that your experience might be different from ours depending on the guide you end up with.
+We also did a Colosseum at Night Tour with Walks of Italy (which is no longer running, RIP), and our guide just wasn’t as good at storytelling or answering questions from the group.

 Should You Book a Guided Tour or Do It Yourself?